eddiarnoldo/Go/Learning Go/Go/Tour of Go/Concurrency.md

 The `select` statement lets a goroutine wait on multiple communication operations.

-A `select` blocks until one of its cases can run, then it executes that case.
+A `select` **blocks until one of its cases can run**, then it executes that case.
 It chooses one at random if multiple are ready.

 ```Go
 package main